metecanozbay/payment-case-study/docs/01-3ds-business-rules.md

 ## Scope

-Bu doküman, e-commerce kartlı ödeme sürecinde 3D Secure (3DS) akışına ilişkin temel iş kurallarını tanımlar.
+This document defines the main business rules for the 3D Secure (3DS) flow in an e-commerce card payment process.

 ---

 ## Decision Rules

-### BR-01 – 3DS Zorunluluğu
+### BR-01 – Mandatory 3DS

 IF (merchant.3ds_required = true)
-THEN işlem 3DS akışına yönlendirilir.
+THEN the transaction must be redirected to the 3DS flow.

 ---

-### BR-02 – Risk Bazlı 3DS
+### BR-02 – Risk-Based 3DS

 IF (merchant.3ds_optional = true AND risk_score >= threshold)
-THEN işlem 3DS akışına yönlendirilir.
+THEN the transaction must be redirected to the 3DS flow.

 ---

-### BR-03 – 3DS Sonuç Mantığı (XOR)
+### BR-03 – 3DS Result Logic (XOR)

-3DS sonucu aşağıdakilerden yalnızca biri olabilir:
+The 3DS result can be only one of the following:

 - SUCCESS
 - FAIL
 - TIMEOUT / UNKNOWN

+Only one status can be valid at a time.

 ---

-### BR-04 – Başarılı 3DS
+### BR-04 – Successful 3DS

 IF (3ds_status = SUCCESS)
-THEN işlem Authorization sürecine geçer.
+THEN the transaction proceeds to the Authorization stage.

 ---

-### BR-05 – Başarısız 3DS
+### BR-05 – Failed 3DS

 IF (3ds_status = FAIL)
 THEN transaction.status = DECLINED